manjula-dube/ReactWorkshop/README.md

 )

 ```
-Card here is a component craeted:
+Card here is a component created:

 ###### Byte 14